retpolanne/retpolanne.com/_posts/2023-07-03-embedded-part-1.markdown

 Anyways, getting any build for it was tricky back when I didn't have much knowledge on build systems and Linux.

-But know I'm way more knowledgeable and adventurous and I decided to build Linux from scratch for it.
+But now I'm way more knowledgeable and adventurous and I decided to build Linux from scratch for it.

 Well, not exactly from scratch: thankfully, most of the code for it has been sent upstream and there's a Yocto layer for these devices [1] and I'm currently building on top of that [2].